zacharyyahn/FaceCloak/README.md

 Put the `model_checkpoints` folder at the top level directory.

 ### Running the Code
-We provide a handler script in that allows for batch submission of Slurm jobs to run experiments with different parameters.
+We provide a handler script in that allows for batch submission of Slurm jobs to run face identification experiments with different parameters.
 This file contains a description of each config variable.
 Once run, it creates a script for submitting a Slurm job for each combination of hyperparameters enumerated in the file.
 You can run this script with:
 ```
 python src/run_cloak_experiments.py
 ```